okgomike/okgomike.github.io/content/products/LD-016-brass-gold-plated-decorative-door-hinge-set.md

 moq: 500pcs
 production_lead_time: Samples 5-7 days (hand finishing); 1000-3000pcs 15-20 days; 5000pcs+ 25-30 days
 packaging_detail: Each pair in velvet pouch + foam insert; 20-40 pairs per carton with divider; Custom gift box with logo available; Pallet loading for sea freight
+# FAQ外层改为单引号，内部英寸双引号无需转义，杜绝嵌套引号解析错误
-faq_content: "Q: Will the gold plating tarnish in humid bathrooms?
+faq_content: 'Q: Will the gold plating tarnish in humid bathrooms?
 A: PVD plating resists tarnishing; solid brass develops a natural patina.
 Lacquer coating available for additional protection. | Q: What is the difference between PVD and electroplating?
 A: PVD vacuum deposition is 5x more durable than wet electroplating and resists scratching and fading. | Q: Can I get matching door handles?
-A: Yes; we offer 6 coordinated collections including handles, hinges, stops, and accessories in matching finishes."
+A: Yes; we offer 6 coordinated collections including handles, hinges, stops, and accessories in matching finishes.'
 image: "https://img.toolsd.com/file/1783344965796_706-18.jpg"
 gallery:
   - 'https://img.toolsd.com/file/1783344965796_706-18.jpg'